woocommerce/woocommerce/plugins/woocommerce-admin/README.md

 - `pnpm -- turbo run build --filter=@woocommerce/admin-library`: Build a production version
 - `pnpm dev --filter=@woocommerce/admin-library` : Build a development version
-- `pnpm start --filter=@woocommerce/admin-library` : Build a development version, watch files for changes
+- `pnpm start --filter=@woocommerce/admin-library` : Build a development version, watch files for changes To view the site after running these commands, please also make sure that you have started Wordpress [using wp-env](../../DEVELOPMENT.md)
 ### Helper scripts

 There are a number of helper scripts exposed via our package.json (below list is not exhaustive, you can view the package.json file directly to see all):